 Clients seeking Life, Legacy & Estate Planning services can expect a completely customized experience designed around your needs.
 I offer my legacy clients access and flexibility to talk and meet when and where it’s convenient (including online), and as often as necessary to counsel and guide you through the planning process.
 I strive to build a lasting relationship with you and your family—to serve and support you all as your legacy lawyer for life.

 Open and regular communication is the keystone of a strong and effective attorney-client relationship.
-I believe trust is built through transparency—I give it and I expect it in return.
+I believe trust is built through transparency, on both sides.

 As a Concierge Attorney, my clients get direct access to me and I make myself available to you.
-I’m the one answering your calls and emails, even at odd hours.
+I’ll be the one answering your calls and emails, even at odd hours.
 You’ll be communicating exclusively with me, and as often as you like.

 (If you’re a quiet client, I’ll follow your lead and reach out only as necessary to progress your matter and keep you updated and informed.)

 I want to get to know YOU.